-Vivid Images in Motion the biggest dance concert since COVID-19 - el Don News
+"Vivid Images in Motion" the biggest dance concert post COVID-19 - el Don News

-The concert ran from Thu Nov.
-2 until the fourth at Santa Ana College’s Phillips Hall.
+The concert ran from Thursday, Nov.
+2 until Nov.
+4 at Santa Ana College’s Phillips Hall.

 Collaborations from outside dance companies made this Fall semester’s the biggest in SAC history according to dance department co-chair Heather Gillette.
 Nannette Brodie dance-theater, a legendary dance company from Long Beach, and Fuse Dance Company brought dance pieces to SAC’s Phillips Hall.

-SAC dancers auditioned at the beginning of the semester for a chance to perform in this fall’s dance concert.
+SAC dancers auditioned at the beginning of the semester for a chance to perform in this dance concert.
 “The dance audition was a wonderful turnout… considering we are coming out of the pandemic,” said Dance Department Co-Chair Heather Gillette during an interview.

 Nannette Brodie Dance Theater, a dance company that has toured the states for over three decades, choreographed for the Dons.
 “She’s going to be bringing her dance company to our concert as well as setting a very special work for our students,” said Gillette.